scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> print(sorted(Counter(y_resampled).items()))
   [(0, 64), (1, 24), (2, 115)]

-However as illustrated in the figure below, :class:`CondensedNearestNeighbour` is sensitive to noise and will add noisy samples.
+However, as illustrated in the figure below, :class:`CondensedNearestNeighbour` is sensitive to noise and will add noisy samples.

 In the contrary, :class:`OneSidedSelection` will use :class:`TomekLinks` to